Coyoacán: Santa Catarina

 The Santa Catarina neighborhood is home to a large number of Coyoacán's landmarks.
 It is located just west of the Plaza del Centenario along Calle Francisco Sosa.
 It is a small square with a bright yellow chapel named the Capilla de Santa Catarina.
 This chapel was built for use by the indigenous population in the very early colonial period.
 The building today conserves some of the original built in the 1520s when it was originally built as an open chapel, and ornamental work done in the mid 17th century, when the nave with cannon vault was added.
 Later a tower and a linterna were added, but these fell in the 1985 earthquake.
 Inside there are 400-year-old murals.
 It was declared a National Monument in 1932.
 There are also several restored colonial era houses around it.
 On one side, there is Casa de Cultura de Coyacán which hold art and cultural events.
 Once part of a hacienda, behind the building there are large gardens filled with vegetation.

 The Dolores del Río House is located on Salvador Novo Street in Barrio de Santa Catarina.
-It is also known as “La Econdida” (The Hidden One), where Mexican actress Dolores del Río lived.
+It is also known as “La Escondida” (The Hidden One), where Mexican actress Dolores del Río lived.
 It is neo-Colonial in design when it was built for her, but it has since been remodeled and has a more modern appearance.
 It still functions as a private residence.

 The Miguel Angel de Quevedo House is on Francisco Sosa Street in Barrio de Santa Catarina.
 It is a very large structure for the area, filled with trees and plants both inside and out.
 Originally, these gardens were watered with river flow from the Río Magdalena, but this river is no longer accessible because it is encased.
 It is still used as a residence.

 The Casa del Indio Fernández House is located on Dulce Oliva Street in Barrio de Santa Catarina.
 The house was constructed over twenty years by architect Manuel Parra for Mexican filmmaker Emilio “Indio” Fernández, who died in the house in 1986.
 The house is colonial in style with a facade constructed from volcanic rock.
 Today it belongs to Fernandez's daughter, Adela.